digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 These restrictions are required to give a simple model of runtime upgrades, avoiding ambiguity and non-obvious side effects.
-If you require any of these types of changes, you may need to consider a redeployment with downtime, using any of the tools listed in `What is Smart Contract Upgrade <#what-are-zero-downtime-smart-contract-upgrades>`__.
+If you require any of these types of changes, you may need to consider a redeployment with downtime, either using the approach suggested in :ref:`Rolling out backwards-incompatible changes <backwards-incompatible-changes>` or using the existing upgrade procedure described in :ref:`here <upgrade-overview>`.

 In this version of SCU, the following functionality has not yet been implemented, but may be implemented in future releases.